A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Introduction

 Notably, the convergence of DEC approximations for PDEs have been observed in numerical experiments (e.g. in \cite{Hirani15, Mohamed16, Mohamed18, Nitschke17, Schulz20}).
 However, rigorous analysis and proof of this convergence behavior is comparatively lacking.
 To this end, one strategy is the comparison or reinterpretation of DEC based schemes with other structure preserving numerical methods.
 For example, in \cite{Hildebrandt06}, a DEC scheme for the Poisson problem in two dimensions is equated with a Finite Element Method and in \cite{Griebel17}, modified DEC schemes are equated with Finite Volume and Finite Difference Schemes.
 Conversely, it was shown in \cite{Eldred22} that TRiSK-type schemes for shallow water equations can be reinterpreted as DEC based schemes.

 A natural PDE to consider in smooth exterior calculus is that of the Hodge-Laplacian.
 In fact, many of the PDEs for which DEC has been applied to are special cases of the Hodge-Laplacian problem.
 Thus, a convergence analysis of DEC based approximations for the Hodge-Laplacian problem is particularly desirable.
 In this direction, the most significant result is \cite{Schulz20} where the analysis is based on the development of an appropriate discrete framework for understanding convergence in arbitrary dimension.
 However, the convergence results are only realized for the 0-form Hodge-Laplacian (Poisson problem).
+We note that at the same time as this work was in review, convergence of the DEC scheme for the Hodge-Laplacian problem in 2 dimensions for all $k$-forms was independently proven in \cite{Zhu2025} by showing the solution from the DEC scheme converges to the solution of the FEEC scheme which in turn is known to converge to the solution of the continuous problem (see e.g. \cite{Arnold2006}).
+This strategy is noticeably different from the analysis in this work.

 The primary contribution of this paper is to provide a novel framework for analysis of DEC approximations to Hodge-Laplacian problems which allows for rigorous proofs of convergence with optimal rates.
-It should be noted that we only consider \textit{well-centered} meshes in this work.
+It should be noted that we only consider \emph{well-centered} meshes in this work.
 While constructing such meshes may be difficult in practice, algorithms to produce well-centered meshes have been studied \cite{Vanderzee09}.
 A key ingredient in this framework is the existence of complexes of differential forms on cellular meshes developed in \cite{Christiansen08, Christiansen09} and \cite[Section 5]{Christiansen11} which allows us to analyze Hodge-Laplacian problems for general differential $k$-forms in arbitrary dimension $n$.
 Moreover, the framework also provides conditions for superconvergence phenonemona on certain symmetric meshes which has been observed numerically.
 We provide numerical experiments which realize both the optimal convergence rates and superconvergence.

+We remark that the generalized Whitney forms are not necessary to analyze the DEC scheme.
+One can perform the entirety of the analysis working over cochains by replacing appropriate constructions with their cochain counterparts.
+Nevertheless, we opt for a differential form-based presentation to showcase connections with the well-established FEEC framework and use corresponding methodologies.
+Our hope is that this approach naturally reveals deeper connections and opens avenues for future analysis.